 How much does accommodation cost in Japan?

 As independent travellers, we booked almost all our accommodations via the platforms we recommend below.
-We only used the help of an agent when organising accommodation for our two multi-day hikes – the Kumano Kodo (Kumano Travel) and the Nakasendo (the Tsumago Tourist Information Center).
-Most accommodations were short-term rentals – studios or one-bedroom apartments with a small kitchen (where basic meals could be prepared) and bathroom and laundry facilities.
-We also stayed in family-run guesthouses (minshukus) during our hikes, often with onsen facilities.
+We only used the help of an agent when organising accommodation for our two multi-day hikes – the Kumano Kodo (Kumano Travel) and the Nakasendo (the Tsumago Tourist Information Centre).
+Most accommodations were short-term rentals – studios or one-bedroom apartments with a small kitchen (where basic meals could be prepared) and bathroom, and laundry facilities.
+We also stayed in family-run guesthouses (minshukus) during our hikes, many of which had onsen facilities.

 During our three months in Japan, our accommodation costs averaged JPY7,720 (USD58) per room per night: